rtm0/vm-util/pt-index/docs/test.md

 ```

 Check `2025-10-20 v1.127.0` results.
 Index query results should be empty.
 This
-shows that can read per-day records from the pt-index.
-Data query results,
+shows that `v1.127.0` can't read per-day records from the pt-index.
+Data query
-however, may contain partial or even full result.
-This shows that the data about
+results, however, may contain partial or even full result.
+This shows that the
-metric names is first retrieved from `metricNameCache` and only if the name is
+data about metric names is first retrieved from `metricNameCache` and only if
-not found there does vmstorage perform the search in legacy index.
+the name is not found there does vmstorage perform the search in legacy index.

 Check `2025-10-19 v1.127.0` results.
 Index query results may be partial or even
 full.
 This is because `2025-10-19` per-day records will be split between legacy